abdullah4tech/geneline-vectordb-docs/src/content/docs/indexing/payload-indexes.md

 ---
 title: "Payload Indexes"
-description: "How to create and manage payload indexes in Qdrant for optimal filtering performance"
+description: "How to create and manage payload indexes with GenelineX Qdrant deployment"
 ---

 Payload indexes in Qdrant dramatically improve filtering performance by creating efficient data structures for specific payload fields.
-This guide covers creating, managing, and optimizing payload indexes.
+This guide covers creating, managing, and optimizing payload indexes using the GenelineX managed deployment.

 ## What are Payload Indexes?